 Category Field Explanation CDAT CDAT host Enter the IP address or host name on which the CDAP application will run.
 Caution Use a routable IP address.
 Do not use the values localhost or 127.0.0.1.
-CDAT port Enter the port number on which the CDAT web server will listen. number The default is 8081.
-1 brogram can configure the links on the CDAT main window pointing to the soles of all SESM applications. ons that you installed during the current session, the installation program already has mation (host and port number). the program link information for applications that you might have installed on remote systems, now prompts you for host names and port numbers of all applications that you did ring the current session. other SESM ts accommodate a deployment where you install CDAT on a host separate from the applications.
-Click Next to skip the prompts for applications that you have not any system or do not want CDAT to manage.

-The installation program installs the components on your system.
-When it is finished installing the files, and if it successfully connected to your LDAP directory, it displays the following additional window about modifications to the directory.

-- LDAP directory modifications Extend schema Choose this option if you want the installation program to apply the SPE schema extensions to the LDAP directory.
-These extensions include the dess and auth classes and attributes.
+CDAT port number Enter the port number on which the CDAT web server will listen.
+The default is 8081.
+Links for CDAT main window Hosts and port numbers for remote SESM applications The installation program prompts for host names and port numbers of all applications that you did not install during the current session.
+It uses this information to configure links on the CDAT main window pointing to the management consoles of these remote SESM applications.
+To skip the prompts for applications that you have not installed on any system or do not want CDAT to manage, click Next .
+For applications that you installed during the current session, the installation program already has the link information. reponents on your system.
+When it is finished installing the files, and if it successfully splays the following additional prompts about modifications to the directory.
+LDAP directory modifications Extend schema Choose this option if you are installing SESM to run with a new LDAP directory and you want the installation program to apply the SPE schema extensions to the directory.
+The extensions include the dess and auth classes and attributes.
 For more information about the extensions, see the Cisco Distributed Administration Tool Guide .
 If you do not choose this option, you must extend the directory schema later, before running the SESM application in LDAP mode and before logging into CDAT to create objects in the directory.
-See the "Extending the Directory Schema and Loading Initial RBAC Objects" section on page 8-3 for more information.
-Note If you are installing the SPE components in multiple locations, you only need to extend the schema one time.
+See the "Post-Installation Configuration Tasks" section on page 2-21.
+Note The schema must be extended for each LDAP directory used in the SESM deployment.
+If multiple instances of SESM using just one LDAP directory exist, then the schema need only be extended in one of the installs where the SPE component is selected.
 Install RBAC Choose this option if you want the installation program to load the top-level RBAC objects.
-If you do not choose this option, you must install RBAC objects later, before running an SESM application in LDAP mode and before logging into CDAT to create objects in the directory.
-See the "Extending the Directory Schema and Loading Initial RBAC Objects" section on page 8-3 for more information.
-Note If you are installing the SPE components in multiple locations, you only need to install the RBAC objects one time.
+Some initial top-level rules and roles must be created in the directory before an administrator can log into CDAT and create additional objects.
+If you do not choose this option, you must install RBAC objects later, before running the SESM application in LDAP mode and before logging into CDAT to create objects in the directory.
+See the "Post-Installation Configuration Tasks" section on page 2-21.
+Note The RBAC objects must be installed into each LDAP directory used in the SESM deployment.
+If multiple instances of SESM using just one LDAP directory exist, then the RBAC objects must only be loaded in one of the installs where the SPE component is selected.